comet-licsar/licsar_proc/docs/index.rst

 The whole procedure will run in the background through JASMIN's LOTUS server (see generated .sh files) and once finished, results will be in TS_GEOCml5GACOSclip, plus additional files will be generated
 (e.g. geotiffs of velocity estimate, or standard NetCDF file that can be loaded to e.g. QGIS or ncview to plot time series from 'cum' layer, etc.)

+Finally, note the biggest impact in the unwrapping here is the spatial filtering approach.
+While the Gaussian smooth should run very well, some high phase gradient areas would benefit from Goldstein filter.
+Therefore this filter is ON by default (it would be turned off with ``-s``) but it is recommended to add parameter ``-m`` and fine tune ``-t``.
+The negative aspect of this implementation is the longer processing time, and also the method to measure noise is still in development.

 Decomposition to E-U(+N) vectors